tenaciousveracity/chinese-translations/daodejing/02-de-jing.md

 -   Daring to be brave brings about death;
 -   Daring to not be brave brings about life.
--   Of these two, which is advantageous and which harmful?
+-   Of these two, which is advantageous and which is harmful?
 -   What Heaven deems evil, who is to know the reasoning?
 -
 -   Thus the Sage approaches both distressfully.